tier4/CalibrationTools/sensor/docs/tutorials/mapping_based_calibrator.md

 [mapping_based_calibrator-1] [calibration_mapper]: New frame (id=28 | kid=-1).
 Distance=2.26 Delta_distance0.11 Delta_time0.10.
 Unprocessed=0 Frames=29 Keyframes=3
 ```

-When the rosbag has finished playing, you should see the point cloud map and the path of the lidar frames, as shown in the picture below.
+When the rosbag has finished playing, you should see the pointcloud map and the path of the lidar frames, as shown in the picture below.

 <p align="center">
     <img src="../images/mapping_based_calibrator/map2.jpg" alt="map2">